parke/lush/readme.txt

 Note that an error will be raised if you tail call a function that expands one or more of its arguments.
 A tail call removes the parent function from the stack.
-This makes it impossible for expand() to find locals and _ENV from parent function.
+This makes it impossible for expand() to find the required locals and _ENV.
 (Thankfully, Lua does remember that a tail call occurred.
 Therefore, expand() can at least detect the tail call and raise an error.
 Otherwise, the tail call would silently cause an incorrect expansion.)

 ----  FUNCTIONS  ----